Learn What Causes Receding Gums in Fishers, IN

 Get Help for Receding Gums in Fishers!

 Gum recession is a serious oral condition that requires evaluation and possibly treatment if prevention fails.
-To schedule your consultation in Fishers, IN with Dr. Behner, contact our office today.
-He and his staff are here to help if you are in the Indianapolis area, including Fishers and Carmel!
+To schedule your consultation in Fishers, IN, with Dr. Pence or Dr. Behner, contact Pence Family Dentistry today.
+We are here to help if you are in the Indianapolis area, including Fishers and Carmel!